 What to Expect During a PRP Treatment

-If you choose to go the PRP route, here’s what you can anticipate:
+If you choose to get PRP, here’s what you may experience at Colbert Institute:

-- Initial Consultation: A healthcare professional will assess your medical history, conduct a physical exam, and determine if PRP therapy is appropriate for your condition.
+- Initial Consultation: Dr. Colbert will assess your medical history, conduct a physical exam, and determine if PRP therapy is appropriate for your condition.

 - Procedure Day: The procedure typically takes about one hour.
 You may feel some discomfort during the blood draw and injection, but it's generally well-tolerated.